jkhoun/gamedev-khounborinh/README.md

 ## about this project
 this repository was created as part of a college assignment to learn the basics of Git Hib, repositorues, and readme documentation.

-## wat im learning
+## what I'm learning
 how git hub works
 how repositories work
-how to write documents using mark down why version control is importanrin game developement and technology
+how to write documents using markdown why version control is important in game development and technology

 ## about me
 Justin Khounborinh
 Game Development and Esports Management
 Esports

-## rools used
+## Tools used
 GitHub
 Markdown